ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

   Mr. & Mrs. Bonica
 </p>

-Somehow, Sgt.
-Bonica forgot to his government issued bayonet to the United States Army.
-It came home with him to Massachusetts.
+During his time in Europe, Sgt.
+Bonica acquired a German bayonet.
+Details about how he acquired the bayonet are foggy and it is not the same bayonet that he is wearing in the picture, above.
+After the war, the German bayonet came home with him to Massachusetts.

 In 1947, the Bonica's has a son, named Felix after his father.
 In 1953, they had another son named John.
 In 1958, I came along.